-- 54. The corporate social responsibility policy should state the principles or commitments the company will voluntarily adhere to in its dealings with stakeholder groups, specifying at least: - a) The goals of its corporate social responsibility policy and the support instruments to be deployed. - b) The corporate strategy with regard to sustainability, the environment and social issues. - c) Concrete practices in matters relative to: shareholders, employees, clients, suppliers, social welfare issues, the environment, diversity, fiscal responsibility, respect for human rights and the prevention of illegal conduct. - d) The methods or systems for monitoring the results of the practices referred to above, and identifying and managing related risks. - e) The mechanisms for supervising non-financial risk, ethics and business conduct. - f) Channels for stakeholder communication, participation and dialogue. - Responsible communication practices that prevent the manipulation of information and protect the company's honour and integrity.
+- 54. The corporate social responsibility policy should include the principles or commitments the company voluntarily adheres to in its dealings with various groups of stakeholder and should at least identify the following: - The goals of its corporate social responsibility policy and the support instruments to be deployed. - b) The corporate strategy with regard to sustainability, the environment and social issues. - c) Concrete practices in matters relative to: shareholders, employees, clients, suppliers, social welfare issues, the environment, diversity, fiscal responsibility, respect for human rights and the prevention of illegal conduct. - d) The methods or systems for monitoring the results of the practices referred to above, and identifying and managing related risks. - e) The mechanisms for supervising non-financial risk, ethics and business conduct. - f) Channels for stakeholder communication, participation and dialogue.

+g) Responsible communication practices that prevent the manipulation of information and protect the company's honour and integrity.